-That was until I became communications manager of the Gulf Coast Regional Blood Center in February.
-Our sole mission is to help save and sustain lives, and to do that, 800 people in our community must donate blood daily.
+That was until I became communications coordinator of the Gulf Coast Regional Blood Center in February.
+Our sole mission is to help save and sustain lives and to do that, 800 people in our community must donate blood daily.
 That’s a lot of people who selflessly sacrifice their time and bodies to save others.
-Suddenly, it seemed extremely petty for me to be squeamish about a little needle prick when literally 20 minutes of my life could help someone else is probably going through the worst moment of his or hers.
+Suddenly, it seemed extremely petty for me to be squeamish about a little needle prick when literally 20 minutes of my life could help someone else who is probably going through the worst moment of his or hers.

 I also started thinking about the people I love.
 If something happens to my husband, my father, my grandmother, neighbor or random person in the office, I’d want them to have everything they need to survive.
 Blood cannot be manufactured.
 A live human being must donate every drop used.

 And also, there’s the dreaded question I’d started getting at my new job: Have you ever donated?
 It’s a fair question.
 Every day, we’re asking people in our community to donate blood, and I had no clue what all that entailed.
 I mean, I’d been to the lab to see how a whole blood donation gets separated into three parts — red blood cells, plasma and platelets.
 I’d been to the donation room and seen the kits phlebotomists use when drawing blood.
 I’d been to the hospital to meet children who depend on blood transfusions to live.
 But I’d never physically presented myself to donate.

 And the more I learned about The Blood Center and our mission, the more I wanted to contribute.
 I wanted to help save lives.